aggarwal-aditya/Railway-Reservation/README.md

 ---

-Steps to Follow to run the program interactivel :
+Steps to Follow to run the program interactively:

 1. Download and extract the entire source code in your PC.
 2. Load the entire init.sql file in the PSQL Terminal.